-Information about the publicly available FIFI-LS and FORCAST data pipelines is available here.
+Information about the publicly available FIFI-LS, FLITECAM, FORCAST, and HAWC+ data pipelines is available here.

-The Guest Observer (GO) Data Handbooks describe data products, processing steps, calibration procedures, and known issues.
+The pipeline User Manuals and Guest Observer (GO) Data Handbooks describe data products, processing steps, calibration procedures, and known issues.

 The SOFIA Science Center provides raw and calibrated data for all instruments via the SOFIA Science Archive at IRSA.